locusrobotics/json_transport/README.md

 Providing schemaless transport over ROS pub/sub via JSON.
 This is useful when schema is enforced elsewhere, or the data is truly schemaless (i.e. parameters, diagnostics).

+The [`nlohmann/json.hpp`](https://github.com/nlohmann/json/blob/develop/single_include/nlohmann/json.hpp) library is included directly, but can be dropped for an apt dependency in artful, or if the package is bloomed into the rosdistro.

 ## C++

 The provided adapters allows publishing and subscribing [`nlohmann::json`](https://github.com/nlohmann/json) datatypes.